 The public has consistently ranked traffic congestion as one of its foremost concerns during the development of the Prince Frederick Town Center Master Plan.
-Transportation concerns in Prince Frederick range from the lack of sidewalks for some neighborhood walking trips to traffic congestion affecting more than 40,000 vehicle trips per day on MD 2/4.
+Transportation concerns in the Prince Frederick Town Center range from the lack of sidewalks for some neighborhood walking trips to traffic congestion affecting more than 40,000 vehicle trips per day on MD 2/4.

+MD 2/4 and MD 231 (Hallowing Point Road) are main roads in the Town Center, providing residents access to locations throughout the county and to surrounding counties.
+These roads are state-owned and maintained roads; therefore, the county is reliant upon that for state improvements and maintenance of these roads.

-Per standards used by transportation agencies in Maryland and beyond, 2020 congestion levels are acceptable in most locations in and around Prince Frederick, yet public sentiment considers traffic congestion an ongoing threat to quality of life.
-MDOT SHA considers Level of Service “D” to be acceptable when evaluating potential improvements Article 7.105(c)(2) of the County Zoning Ordinance requires to be determined “adequate” by the Planning Commission, the County road(s) must maintain a level “C” service rating, after full development of this and all other existing and proposed residential developments and subdivisions within the study area.
-The County intersections must maintain a level “C” service rating except for Town Centers where a level “D” service rating will be acceptable.
-State roads and intersections must maintain a minimum level “D” service rating, after full development of this and all other existing and proposed subdivisions and residential development within the study area.
-Recognizing this tension, the transportation chapter of Prince Frederick Town Center Master Plan identifies areas of concern that can be addressed through local, state, and private actions and investments in advance of or in concert with proposed development.
+Recognizing this tension, the transportation chapter of Prince Frederick Town Center Master Plan identifies areas of concern that can be addressed through local, state and private actions and investments in advance of or in concert with proposed development.
 Additional tension arises from certain policy and investment choices that may have a greater benefit to commuters traveling through Prince Frederick MD 2/4 than to residents of the Prince Frederick area.
 This chapter seeks to address both concerns, but where a choice between the two is necessary, makes the strategic choice toward improving local circulation and mobility.

 Managing Traffic Congestion and Safety

 The construction of new roads or widening of existing roads to add roadway capacity is very costly.
-It has never been the policy of the county to require developers to fully bear the cost of new roadway projects, nor is it feasible to do so given the scale and timing of development projects which occur in the area.
-This plan recommends a new policy approach to address traffic impact studies, which would achieve a more equitable, predictable, and timely means to achieve the county’s adequate public facilities requirements.
-The construction of new roads or widening of existing roads to add roadway capacity also competes for resources with the county’s obligations to maintain roads and bridges in a good state of repair, and to ensure that roads are safe for travelers in all modes of transportation.
+The construction of new roads or widening of existing roads to add roadway capacity also competes for resources with the county’s obligations to maintain roads and bridges in a good state of repair and to ensure that roads are safe for travelers in all modes of transportation.
 New investments in road capacity must be weighed against these goals which are spelled out in the Calvert County Transportation Plan.

-There is also a strong desire to improve conditions for walking and bicycling in Prince Frederick as well as to encourage the use of public transit in the area.; however, the public also recognizes that such improvements are not intended nor are or likely to reduce traffic congestion.
-Rather, providing improved bike and pedestrian facilities is an enhancement to the quality of life for residents for recreational purposes and may be used for some short local trips.
-The transportation element illustrates a network of bicycle and pedestrian facilities that can be built incrementally and recommends changes to the zoning code and/or road design manual that will help to grow a safe and comfortable bicycle and pedestrian network.
+There is also a strong desire to improve conditions for walking and bicycling in Prince Frederick as well as to encourage the use of public transit in the area.
+This master plan recommends updating the county’s Road and Development Ordinance and incrementally establishing a network of bicycle and pedestrian paths and improving sidewalks.
+The intent is to enhance safety and comfort of users and offer an alternative means of travel to support walkability and bicycling for recreation, a healthy lifestyle or means of travel to make short trips or use public transit.